-The website is one of many sources of information for landlords and tenants.
-However it is not intended to provide an authoritative background check.
+This information is not intended to provide an authoritative background check and should be used as one of many sources of information.
 By providing easy access to information and services, both tenants and landlords can make more informed decisions, which in turn lead to better choices in tenancy related manners.

 How to search for a Tenancy Tribunal order

 There are three ways to search for an Order:

 - by the name of the landlord, tenant, trust or company used in proceedings

 - by Tenancy Tribunal application number